turingschool/curriculum/source/events/gschool0/feed_engine.markdown

 Thanks for joining us for demo day.
 We'd love for you to participate in evaluating the projects and give feedback.

+### Coming in Person?

+If you're attending in person, please [register for a ticket](https://tito.io/jumpstart-lab/gschool-demo-feedengine-project).

 ### Live Stream

 Not able to join us in person?
 Check out the Live Stream at https://new.livestream.com/accounts/1384078/events/1187453